 My dogs all live in my home, but in all reality as a breeder and pet lover you have to put a limit on the amount of dogs you can have in your house!

-There are an over abundance of pro’s to being a foster person/family, but there are also a few con’s as well….
+There are an over abundance of pro’s to being a guardian person/family, but there are also a few con’s as well….

 The person/family incurs only minimal monetary cost during the years of fostering.
 I pay for many things, including: vet bills, vitamins, grooming, etc.